httk-system/puppet-setups-control/docs/BOOTSTRAP.md

-# Bootstrap a puppet-control repository from puppet-setups-control
+# Bootstrap your own puppet-control repository from puppet-setups-control

 ## Prerequisites